shaikahmadnawaz/linux-terminal-commands/README.md

 `ls`

-To see other directories’ content, type ls followed by the desired path.
+To see other directories content, type ls followed by the desired path.
 For example, to view files in the Documents folder, enter:

 `ls /home/username/Documents`